Weidmuller Terminal Blocks in Rhode Island

 Learn More About

-These featured Weidmuller terminal block products show a few of the parts and accessories Engineered Lifting Systems can help source for control panel wiring, terminal block assemblies, replacement work, and industrial cabinet updates.
+These featured Weidmuller terminal blocks and accessories show examples of the parts ELS can help source for panel wiring, terminal block assemblies, replacement work, and cabinet updates.

 1059000000 WEW 35/1 End Plate

-The Weidmuller 1059000000 WEW 35/1 end plate is designed for compatible terminal block assemblies where the end of the terminal strip needs to be completed and protected.
-If the layout calls for a different accessory, ELS can also help source the related 1061200000 WEW 35/2 end plate.
+The Weidmuller 1059000000 WEW 35/1 end plate helps complete compatible terminal block assemblies by covering and protecting the end of the terminal strip.
+When the application requires the related 1061200000 WEW 35/2 end plate, ELS can help source that matching accessory as well.

 1521680000 PE Terminal Push In